saintUche/100m-200m-400m-sprint-correlation/README.md

 # Motivation
-The 400m is a sprint albeit a very long one.
+The 400m is a sprint, albeit a very long one.
 It is known that a fast 100m and 200m time can allow an athlete to run a faster 400m as they have a higher speed reserve and so are able to move at faster speed without fatiguing in the 400m.
 I wanted to see if this was true for the best 400m sprinters of all time in the Uk.
-This is also relevant as the UK has not managed to put together a mens 4x400 team since 2012 and this could help show why.
+This is also relevant as the UK has not managed to put together a mens 4x400 team for the olympics since 2012 and this could help show why.

 # Power of 10
 Power of 10 is home to all athlete data for british athletes.
 There is a 400m ranking page which includes links to athlete profiles and best perfomances of all events they have competed in so I was able to grab personal best across the 3 events.
+Used to get the all time best list of 400m athlete performances in the UK.

 # libraries
-I used Selenium for webscraping. pandas for data reading and data maniuplation. matplot lib for plotting charts .
+Selenium for webscraping.
+pandas for data reading and data maniuplation. matplot lib for plotting charts .